ingen0s/quantumfuse/measurement_outline.md

 - **Microphone:** A microphone can capture **acoustic noise** in the lab (e.g., from fans or pumps).
 The ML model can learn to correlate specific sound frequencies with subtle vibrations in the interferometer and subtract them.

 - **Accelerometer:** An accelerometer can detect **seismic and vibrational noise** from the experimental table or floor.
 The model can use this data to predict and cancel out noise caused by these physical disturbances.

+- **Temperature Sensor:** A temperature sensor will provide data on thermal fluctuations, which can cause components like the laser and optics to expand or contract.
+The model will use this data to compensate for slow, significant drift in the interferometer's path length.

+- **Barometer:** A barometer will measure changes in air pressure, which can affect the refractive index of the air in the interferometer's path.
+The ML model will learn to filter out the noise caused by these subtle atmospheric changes.

 ---